niuwagege/dhe/README.md

 # dhe
-c++ implement for dynamic histogram equalization.
+c++ implementation for dynamic histogram equalization.

 ## Installtion
 All you need is opencv.